Downer Original Helping Hand Framing Solutions are one of the first rainscreen framing systems on the UK market. BBA approved,

 There must be a minimum 10mm gap between the ends of adjacent rails to allow for expansion and cladding panels should never be fixed to two adjacent rails across the expansion gap.

-Vertical rails must not span across and be fixed to the other side of a stud wall floor deflection head unless the Helping Hand® Bracket installed on the other side of the deflection head has been specially adapted with elongated slots to accommodate the specified deflection head tolerance (normally 20mm +).
+Vertical rails must not span across and be fixed to the other side of a stud wall floor deflection head unless the HELPING HAND® bracket installed on the other side of the deflection head has been specially adapted with elongated slots to accommodate the specified deflection head tolerance (normally 20mm +).

-Do not secure the upper and lower rails using the same Helping Hand® bracket.
+Do not secure the upper and lower rails using the same HELPING HAND® bracket.

 For ease of lining and levelling rails start from a predetermined datum line corner/opening or return.

-DCS031 Helping Hand® bracket Isolator pads must be used when there is risk of bimetallic corrosion or thermal bridging.
+DCS031 HELPING HAND® bracket Isolator pads must be used when there is risk of bimetallic corrosion or thermal bridging.

 Approvals

-Downer DCS031 system has been BBA approved under certificate no. 20/5792.
+Downer DCS031 components have been BBA approved under certificate no. 20/5792.

-2. Install Helping Hand® brackets with isolator pads positioned between the rear of the brackets and the building substrate.
+Install HELPING HAND® brackets with isolator pads positioned between the rear of the brackets and the building substrate.
 Use the appropriate primary anchors as dictated by project specific static calculations.
+All our brackets are available with both Ø6.5mm holes (SFS / Timber) and 22xØ11mm slots (masonry / concrete) to suit project specific primary anchors.

-5. Check the setting out and face alignment with a laser level or string line.
+Check the setting out and face alignment with a laser level or string line.

-Note: If leaving the Helping Hand® grid overnight and partially constructed ensure the rails are secured with temporary fixing screws.
+Note: If leaving the HELPING HAND® grid overnight and partially constructed ensure the rails are secured with temporary fixing screws.

 In the unlikely event of overtightening the TEK screw and stripping the drill hole of the thread, either relocate the screw ensuring that the movement of the system is not affected or replace the vertical rail.

-7. Continue installation of rails following the same procedure as above to complete the sub grid.
+Continue installation of rails following the same procedure as above to complete the sub grid.

-8. Proceed with the installation of the remainder of the rainscreen framing system.
+Proceed with the installation of the remainder of the rainscreen framing system.

-9. When completed and before commencing cladding panel installation, final checks should be carried out on:
+When completed and before commencing cladding panel installation, final checks should be carried out on:

 a.
 Level and plumb of vertical rail

 b.
-Correct location of fix and sliding point Helping Hand® brackets.
+Correct location of fix and sliding point HELPING HAND® brackets

 c.
-Correct torque load applied to primary anchors as recommended by fixing manufacturer.
+Correct torque load applied to primary anchors as recommended by fixing manufacturer

-10. Proceed with cladding panel installation following cladding manufacturer guidelines.
+Proceed with cladding panel installation following cladding manufacturer guidelines.

 Delivery and Packaging

 Most deliveries are made by standard courier unless specific vehicles are requested (For 6m lengths a rigid sided or larger lorry may be required).
+All products leaving our factory are packed in a manner to ensure safe delivery to site.

-All products leaving our works are packed in a manner to ensure safe delivery to site.
 This entails protection by shrink-wrapping and strapping, and with delivery on suitably sized pallets, frames, crates, bundles, or boxes.
-These normally contain a maximum of 1200kg for pallets and 35kg for non-palletised items for safe handling on site.
+These normally contain a maximum of 1200kg for pallets and 35kg for non-palletized items for safe handling on site.
 It should be noted that it is the customers’ responsibility to ensure safe unloading of delivery vehicles.

 Pallets are made suitable for forklift off-load only as standard.
 If pallets are required for craning off-load, maximum loading and size must be advised at the time of ordering.